Analysis · Piece 4 · April 2026

 The Decision Framework

-Seattle's draft position creates a specific scenario: they can address the most visible need at CB (Woolen's departure) at #32 and target an edge rusher at #64, or flip the order if the board breaks a certain way.
+Seattle's draft position creates a specific scenario: address CB (Woolen's departure) at #32 and target edge at #64, or flip the order depending how the board breaks.

 The edge rush succession argument for going earlier than #64: